Isaac-Muscat/Personal-Blog-Static-Site/blog/public/posts/HowThisSiteWasMade.md

 ---

 # The Idea
 As discussed on the [about page](/posts/About), one of my friends inspired me to create a blog site and I really enjoy reading articles on sites such as [Medium.com](https://medium.com/).
-I had recently heard about the power of a web development technology called [NextJS](https://nextjs.org/) and decided to do some more research in September of 2021.
+I had recently heard about the power of a web development technology called [NextJS](https://nextjs.org/) and decided to do some more research.
 For this site, I wanted a blog section to write articles as well as a project page to display my web-based projects and present my other technical projects.

 ## Step 1: The Technology
 After some more research on how to create a blog site, I found some possible options with some pros and cons.